GStreamer/gstreamer/markdown/installing/for-android-development.md

 needs to have installed:

 -   The latest version of the [Android SDK]
--   The latest version of the [Android NDK]
+-   The correct version of the [Android NDK] corresponding to the version of [GStreamer binaries] you're using (f.ex., r18b for 1.16.x)
 -   GStreamer for Android is targeted at API version 9 (Android 2.3.1, Gingerbread) or higher.
 Use the SDK Manager tool to make sure you have at least one Android SDK platform installed with API